What I Need To Know If There Is No Written Lease Agreement

-A residential lease agreement is an agreement between the Landlord and Tenant wherein the Tenant leases property owned by the Landlord for a specific duration of time and the Tenant pays a specific amount for the use and possession of the property during that time.
-A residential lease agreement can be written or oral.
+A lease agreement is an agreement between the Landlord and Tenant wherein the Tenant leases property from the Landlord for a specific duration of time and the Tenant pays a specific amount of money to the Landlord for the Tenant’s use and possession of the property during that time.
+A residential lease agreement or a commercial lease can be in written or oral form to be valid.

-If you did not sign a written Florida residential lease agreement with your landlord, the duration of the residential tenancy will be the frequency that rent is paid.
-For example, if rent is paid weekly, the residential tenancy would be for week-to-week.
+In Florida, if there is no written lease agreement with your Landlord and the property is for residential use, the duration of the residential tenancy will be the frequency in which rent is paid by the Tenant to the Landlord.
+For example, if rent is paid weekly, the residential tenancy would be for a week-to-week term.
 If rent is paid monthly, the residential tenancy would be from month-to-month.
-For more information, see Florida Statute 83.46.
+For more information, please see Florida Statute 83.46.

 Even if the Landlord and Tenant hit things off on the right foot from the start, things can sometimes go sideways for a number of reasons.
 And if they do, having written lease agreement can become a very valuable tool for both the Landlord and the Tenant.

 Our West Palm Beach Landlord Tenant Attorneys are here to serve Landlords and Tenants in all aspects of residential and commercial tenancies throughout Palm Beach County and our Great State of Florida.
 Call The Law Office of Ryan S. Shipp, PLLC today @ 561.699.0399 to see how we can assist.Google+